The National Gallery of Victoria in Australia is offering free virtual tours!

 Featuring more than fifty examples, Collecting Comme examines the radical concepts and design methods that have informed Kawakubo’s practice since 1981, the year she first presented in Paris, as well as the work of her protégés.

-And, from Saturday March 21, online audiences will be graced with the aptly titled Companionship In The Age Of Loneliness, the exhibition for New York-based artist Brian Donnelly, aka KAWS.
+Online audiences are additionally graced with the aptly titled Companionship In The Age Of Loneliness, the exhibition for New York-based artist Brian Donnelly, aka KAWS.
 The collection on show brings together his multiple disciplines, as well as the worlds of art, fashion, and design.

 Taken from the NGV website, ”KAWS celebrates generosity, support for others and the deep need we have for companionship … his work presents an antidote or rejoinder to the increasingly toxic nature of public discourse and social media, and division within and across societies.
 He reminds us we need one another and that life should be lived as compassionately as possible to combat this ‘Age of Loneliness’, in the face of fear and hatred.”